Eyes Don't Lie

-Eyes Don't Lie is a full-length album by Donny Osmond, his eleventh solo studio album.
-Released on 30 October 1990 on the Capitol label, it peaked at 177 on the Billboard 200 album chart.
+Eyes Don't Lie is Donny Osmond's eleventh solo studio album.
+Released on October 30, 1990, on the Capitol label, it peaked at 177 on the Billboard 200 album chart.

-The album featured three singles, two of which made Billboard's Hot 100 chart: "My Love Is A Fire" that reached number 21 and "Sure Lookin'" that reached number 54.
+The album featured three singles, two of which made Billboard's Hot 100 chart: "My Love Is A Fire" rising to number 21, and "Sure Lookin'" that reached number 54.
 The last single "Love Will Survive" peaked at number 24 on the Billboard Adult Contemporary Chart.